 Does your family live overseas or across the country?
 They would probably be delighted to have you visit.
 You can spend some time with them and allow them to nurture you.
 Pick some of your family members that are compassionate and who understand your grief, perhaps someone who will not pry too much but just be there with you.
 It may be very healing to cry on someone’s shoulder.
 They are the people who know your values, which can help you regain some of that confidence.
 You can also meet with your siblings or old school friends and go down memory lane of all dorky, cute moments from your childhood.

 3. Be Daring: Take a Trip By Yourself

 Are you ready for something daring?
 How about taking a trip by yourself to a completely new place?
 This may be a good idea if you are not feeling too vulnerable and if you’ve been pondering about it before.
-This may be a perfect time for you to do it.
+Being newly divorced may be a perfect time for you to do it.
 Let your ex be with the kids.
-He may be surprised that you are not going to fight him on this (who will spend more time with the kids during the holidays).
+They may be surprised that you are not going to fight them on this (who will spend more time with the kids during the holidays).
 After all, there are so many upcoming weekends that you can spend with the kids.